-Michelle Parker is a nerdy, queer, nonbinary, neuroatypical, disabled thirtysomething and has enjoyed an unusually colourful life, having lived in or visited fourteen countries on four continents and learned seven languages along the way.
+Michelle Parker ("she" or "they" pronouns, Mx.) is a nerdy, queer, nonbinary, neuroatypical, disabled thirtysomething and has enjoyed an unusually colourful life, having lived in or visited fourteen countries on four continents and learned seven languages along the way.
 Chelle's background is primarily in education, where she spent eight years teaching English, French, math, science, and life skills to at-risk junior-high students, but she's also worked in a peculiar array of other environments.
 These range from daycares to sexual health clinics, doing jobs as diverse as librarian, baker, radio DJ, and Braille transcriptionist—all while editing on the side.

 As part of her work with Fireside, Michelle was a Hugo Award finalist (under the name Chelle Parker) in 2019 and 2020.

 When off the clock, Chelle devotes a significant portion of her time to her role as the Program Co-Chair for Readercon, a world-renowned conference on imaginative literature; there, she helps develop the program and select panelists, helps build and edit their bios, and also edits the annual Program Guide and Souvenir Book.
 She also volunteers as a grants juror for the Speculative Literature Foundation.

 Though her heart lies with speculative fiction, Chelle has edited nonfiction work including academic papers for PhD candidates, candid memoirs, and self-help books.
 With over ten years of editing experience, she will happily apply her keen eye for detail to just about anything, whether it's a press release, thesis proposal, newsletter, or novella.
 A good editor is there to support you and help you polish your work until it shines.

 I've found Michelle's timeliness, attention to detail, and sensitivity to nuance to be completely invaluable.

 Author & Disability Activist